 - a) "LDADinfo.txt"; - b) one location information file for each external data source.
 These files have names of the form "xxxStation.txt, where "xxx" is a "data_root" value from file "LDADinfo.txt". - c) one dataset information file for each external data source.
 These files have names of the form "yyy.desc", where "yyy" is a "data_type" value from file "LDADinfo.txt".

 It is the responsibility of each office to make sure these files are correct and up-to-date before localization is run.
-See documentation in file "/awing/fxg/data/localization/serints/SS_magonatStationInfo_sh" for more information
+See documentation in file

 "/awips/fxa/data/localization/scripts/SS_mesonetStationInfo.sh" for more information.